xdbfoundation/DigitalBits/docs/software/performance.md

 History archiving (or lack thereof) will typically _not_ alter the load caused on _any other_ subsystems.
 Since history archiving is essential to having adequate backups of the state of the network, it is strongly recommended that nodes archive history if they can afford to.

-### Horizon support dimension
+### Frontier support dimension

-Nodes configured to support a Horizon server are typically under significant load at the database level _caused by_ Horizon.
+Nodes configured to support a Frontier server are typically under significant load at the database level _caused by_ Frontier.
 This means that the resulting database performance available to `digitalbits-core`'s database, ledger and transaction subsystems is greatly reduced.
-Configuring dedicated non-consensus nodes to support Horizon, or running Horizon on a read replica of a `digitalbits-core` database, may be a reasonable option to alleviate this contention.
+Configuring dedicated non-consensus nodes to support Frontier, or running Frontier on a read replica of a `digitalbits-core` database, may be a reasonable option to alleviate this contention.

 ## Variation in node configuration